 What is the difference between English Functional Skills and English GCSE?

 An English Functional Skills qualification is designed to equip learners with the knowledge and skills that will enable them to operate confidently, effectively and independently in life, education and work.
 It is particularly suitable for people who do not have a GCSE Grade C or 4, and who want to gain a nationally recognised qualification.
 Functional Skills exams can be taken throughout the year.
 Click on our Frequently Asked Questions section for further information about Functional Skills

 An English GCSE is a more intensive academic course, completed within 9 months.
 It requires your full commitment to achieve success and you will need to allocate a significant amount of time to studying independently.
 Courses start in September and exams are taken the following May/June Click on our GCSE page for further information

 How much will it cost?

-If you do not yet have an English GCSE grade C (Level 4) or above, then your study will be fully funded by the Government.
+Your study will be fully funded by the Government if you do not yet have an English GCSE grade C (Level 4) or above.
 It is important that you make the commitment to attend your course every week.

 How do I get started?

 The first step is to book onto one of our Admission Sessions where our friendly team will work with you to choose the right course for your current level of knowledge.
-Courses start in September although there are other opportunities to join at set points throughout the year.
+Most courses start in September although there are other opportunities to join at set points throughout the year. r.